noikis/noikis/SKILLS.md

 # Personal profile of software engineering skills

-⬜ Optional, 🟦 Required for all, 🟨 Required for js, 🟩 Learned, 🟥 Declined
+⬜ Optional, 🟦 Required for all, 🟨 Specific to JS 🟩 Learned, 🟥 Declined

 ## Fundamental concepts